thgie/ma-design-thesis/README.md

 Especially the latter two are very important, since they enable me to access my Zotero BibTex export and render a proper bibliography.
 In my opinion this plugin is superior to the Obsidian Citation plugin, since you can define the bibliography file in the markdown matter.

-I exportet to docx with the help of pandoc.
+I exported to docx with the help of pandoc.
 It produced the cleanest version of the document.
 After that I applied styles I save within Word and did some final layouting.
 The photo layout is probably the part I'm least proud of.
 But I can't do everything, can't I ;) ?

 (c) 2022 Adrian Demleitner, Biel/Bienne Switzerland.
 Do not mint this or parts of this work…